 d) Legal, taxation and accounting risk

-The Company is presently involved into various judicial, administrative, regulatory and litigation proceedings concerning matters arising in the ordinary course of business operations including but not limited to personal injury claims, landlord-tenant disputes, commercials disputes, tax disputes, employment disputes and other contractual disputes.
+The Company is presently involved into various judicial, administrative, regulatory and litigation proceedings concerning matters arising in the ordinary course of business operations including but not limited to personal injury claims, landlord-tenant disputes, commercial disputes, tax disputes, employment disputes and other contractual disputes.
 Many of these proceedings seek an indeterminate amount of damages.
 In situations where management believes that a loss arising from a proceeding is probable and can reasonably be estimated, the Company records the amount of the probable loss.
 As additional information becomes available, any potential liability related to these proceedings is assessed and the estimates are revised, if necessary.

 To mitigate these risks, the Company employs in-house counsel and uses third party tax & legal experts to assist in structuring significant transactions and contracts.
 The Company also has systems and controls that ensure the timely delivery of financial information in order to meet contractual and regulatory requirements and has implemented disclosure controls and internal controls over financial reporting which are tested for effectiveness on an ongoing basis.

 Change to any of the above laws, rules, regulations related to the Company business could have a material impact on its financial results.
-Compliance with any proposed changes could also result in significant cost for the Company.
-Failure to fully comply with various laws, rules and regulations may expose the Company to proceedings which may materially affect its performance.
+Compliance with any proposed changes could also result in significant cost

 38. CAPITAL MANAGEMENT